chase-cove/maintenance-completion-predictions/README.md

 ![code_view_1](./img/code_view_1.png)

-### Dense layer:
+### Dense hidden layer:

-A Dense layer in a neural network connects each neuron to every neuron in the previous and next layers, performing a weighted sum on the inputs and applying an activation function.
+A Dense hidden layer in a neural network connects each neuron to every neuron in the previous and next layers, performing a weighted sum on the inputs and applying an activation function.

 ### ReLU: